 This cute-as-a-button Easter egg basket liner is so easy to make that you’ll want to whip one up for all of your little egg hunters this year!
 Designed by Sue Pennington Stewart, this Sew Beautiful project was originally introduced in 2004.
-The adorable Easter egg machine embroidery designs were designed by Angela Pullen, and you can download them for free here (click on the sixth row of designs).
-If you prefer hand embroidery, the download folder contains templates for shadow embroidery as well!
+The adorable Easter egg machine embroidery designs were designed by Angela Pullen, and you can download them for free below.
+If you prefer hand embroidery, we’ve included templates for shadow embroidery as well!
 Below, follow Sue’s tutorial for creating the liner – after the egg hunt is over, you can also use it to carry a special dish to your family Easter dinner!

 – Light green 100 percent handkerchief linen (Yardage is determined by size of basket.)